care-share/nomination-service/readme.txt

 The nomination object takes arbitrary JSON objects for the values of the proposed and existing attributes.
 When both objects are set during insertion, an RFC 6902 (https://tools.ietf.org/html/rfc6902) diff is generated and inserted into the diff attribute.

+For the examples that follow, the nomination service was running on localhost, configured to listen on port 8080.

 An example of how to insert a nomination from the curl utility: curl -i -X PUT -H "Content-Type:application/json" -d '{ "action": "update", "proposed": {}, "existing": {"prop": "value2", "prop2": 1}}' http://localhost:8080/careplan/17/procedure-requests/